 Whichever option you choose, you will have to walk for around 10-15 minutes to reach the first waterfall.
 If someone offers to guide you then politely decline as the path is easy to follow and leads directly to the falls.

 The entrance fee to Kawasan falls is 40 pesos, but there are no set opening hours as the falls aren’t gated off.
 This means you can arrive as early as you want – which is a good idea if you want to see the falls before they get packed with people!
 If you’d like a bit more adventure, you can go canyoning/canyoneering at Kawasan falls.
 These tours of Kawasan falls cost around 1,000 pesos per person.
+If you’d prefer to have a private tour then click here to book a private canyoneering and Kawasan falls tour!

-More waterfalls! – If you want to see some more incredible waterfalls then head to south Cebu and visit Aguinid falls and Tumalog falls.
+If you want to see some more incredible waterfalls then head to south Cebu and visit Aguinid falls and Tumalog falls.
 Aguinid falls has 8 different levels, which are only accessible if you climb up the waterfalls themselves!
 Tumalog falls is a beautiful towering waterfall near Oslob, which was only discovered in 2012.

-Diving – Moalboal, Cebu, is one of the top diving destinations in the Philippines.
+Moalboal, Cebu, is one of the top diving destinations in the Philippines.
 There are a number of brilliant dive sites nearby.
 Three of the best dive sites in Moalboal are Pescador Island, Airplane wreck and the sardine run.
 You can easily arrange a trip to these sites with a dive resort or one of the dive shops in Moalboal.

 Pescador Island is home to some incredible marine life, with turtles, sea snakes, great barracudas, lionfish and more found in the area.
 If you’re extremely lucky you may even see hammerhead sharks in the depths.
 For those interested in diving in Moalboal, a dive at Pescador Island is a must!